 Plan a visit for your class today!

-- The Deke Slayton Museum is on the second floor of the Museum complex building, we partner with the Monroe County Local History Room on the first floor of the Museum complex and schedule two classes (about 25 students in each class).
-Each class spends half their time (45 minutes) with one museum and then they switch for a total of 90 minutes (hour and a half) at the Museum complex.
+- The Deke Slayton Memorial Space & Bicycle Museum is on the second floor of the Museum Complex building, we partner with the Monroe County Local History Museum on the first floor and schedule two classes (about 25 students in each class).
+Each class spends half their time (45 minutes) with one museum and then they switch for a total of 90 minutes.

-- Admission for the Deke Slayton Museum is $1 per student and chaperon in the group, teachers are free.
+- Admission for the Deke Slayton Memorial Space & Bicycle Museum is $2 per student.
 Admission is due the day of the visit, we accept cash, check, or credit card.
-(The Monroe County Local History Room admission is also $1, the total for both museums is $2.)
+(The Monroe County Local History Museum admission is $1, the total for both museums is $3.)

 - We have a gift shop, students are welcome to purchase items during their visit.